 Wow -- Direct Access to Achievement is celebrating its seventh year!
 If you are curious about the program, we invite you to read our latest "Year in Review."
 The document contains information about where the initiative has been, what it has accomplished in the last year, where you can find specific resources, and what's going on this year.
 Click on the image to download.
 Reports from previous years are available under the Reports menu at left > Year in Review.

-Seven districts in Oregon have been chosen to receive additional coaching and resource support through Direct Access to Achievement to help their PLC/data teams implement the Common Core State Standards and teacher effectiveness initiatives.
-They are: Clackamas School District, High Desert ESD, La Grande School District, South Lane School District, Region 18 ESD, and Salem-Keizer School District.
-The plans developed by these districts/ESDs complement the action plans for CCSS implementation developed by the six Oregon DATA Project regions in the state.
+Several districts in Oregon have been chosen to receive additional coaching and resource support through Direct Access to Achievement to help their PLC/data teams implement the Common Core State Standards and teacher effectiveness initiatives.
+The plans developed by these districts/ESDs (see them HERE) complement the action plans for CCSS implementation developed by the six Oregon DATA Project regions in the state.
 These plans are posted online HERE.

 - To download retreat materials, visit this page.